SauravBhowmick/Energy-Data-Visualization-and-Time-Series-Analysis/README.md

 - Visualize the forecast including uncertainty ranges.
 - Evaluate forecast quality using RMSE (Root Mean Square Error).
 ##### Synthetic Profile Creation:
-- Create a synthetic profile for 2024.
+- Created a synthetic profile for 2024.
-- Deploy a statistical model for the residuals to closely imitate the time series in terms of autocorrelation, moving average, variance, and mean.
+- Deployed a statistical model for the residuals to closely imitate the time series in terms of autocorrelation, moving average, variance, and mean.